skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

 In general, there are two approaches for measuring frontend performance: "lab tools" and "real world tools."

-You can think of lab tools as something you run on a local computer (or on a small sample) to get a general idea of how the application is performing.
+You can think of lab tools as something run on a your computer (or on a small sample) to get a general idea of how the application is performing.
 The numbers are not a true representation since there can be a large amount of variability depending on the device type, network connections, etc.

-To collect a representative sample the metrics need to be collected in the real world, often referred to as Real User Monitoring (RUM).
-This approach uses browser APIs to collect and report these metrics to a tool like Google Analytics or maybe a custom integration with Datadog.
+To collect a true representative sample the metrics need to be collected in the real world, often referred to as Real User Monitoring (RUM).
+This approach uses browser APIs to collect and report these metrics to a tool like Google Analytics or maybe a custom integration with Datadog or another performance monitoring tool.

 ### Lighthouse